Last modified March 15, 2021

 With AWS and workload cluster release 6.3.0, the amount of Ingress Controller (IC) replicas is fixed to the minimum number of worker nodes when creating the cluster.
 This can mean two things:

 When scaling up a cluster from an initially low minimum number of worker nodes, there might not be enough IC replicas to fullfill all your requests.

 When scaling down a cluster from an initially high minimum number of workers, there may be several IC pods per worker node, using more resources than necessary.

 When in doubt, please run load tests against your autoscaling cluster, in order to make sure you have the proper amount of IC replicas running.
 Also feel free to contact the Giant Swarm support team to clarify any questions on this topic.

-We plan to improve this behaviour in an upcoming release by scaling the IC using the Horizontal Pod Autoscaler (HPA), to better adapt the number of ICs to the load.
+We plan to improve this behaviour in a release by scaling the IC using the Horizontal Pod Autoscaler (HPA), to better adapt the number of ICs to the load.
 This would as a consequence lead to the worker node count being adapted to the demand for IC pods.
-In releases without autoscaling support, the number of Ingress Controller replicas scales linearly with the number of worker nodes.
+In workload clusters without autoscaling support, the number of Ingress Controller replicas scales linearly with the number of worker nodes.

 - Scaling a cluster to zero worker nodes is currently not supported.